sealuzh/cloud-workbench/README.md

     * [Mac installation tutorial](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/)
     * [Windows installer](http://rubyinstaller.org/)
 * [Amazon EC2](http://aws.amazon.com/en/ec2/) or Openstack cloud account.
 CWB can be automatically installed on two VMs that must have a public IP address.
-    * Make sure you have created a private SSH key to log into cloud VM instances and uploaded the corresponding public key to the provider.
+    * Make sure you have created a private SSH key to log into cloud VM instances and uploaded the corresponding public key to the cloud provider.
     * Ensure that incoming and outgoing traffic is allowed for ssh (20), http (80), and https (433).
 In Amazon EC2, you can create a [security group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) `cwb-web`.